fnysfnys/fnysfnys/README.md

 Third year MEng Computer Science student at UCL.

-Passion for development, engineering, and all things code.
+Passion for Computer Science and SWE.

-Always open to new oppertunities.
+Experienced with Python, FastAPI, Docker, Git & GitHub.

 <!--
 **fnysfnys/fnysfnys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.